8. Pretense tales to hide things.

 Everyone wants to be loved and accepted in some aspects of life.
-The depressed people tend to hide that their conditions to protect their emotional vulnerability and are in constant search of love and acceptance, just like others.
+Depressed people tend to hide their conditions to protect their emotional vulnerability and are in constant search of love and acceptance, just like others.

 Depressed people tend to overthink and overanalyze every situation in their life, at a swift rate.
-Constantly focusing on the smallest of problems, and drawing out the negatives and positives of it, they overwork their brains which in a long time harms their ability to judge things.
+Constantly focusing on the smallest of problems, and drawing out the negatives and positives of it, they overwork their brains which in the long run, harms their ability to judge things.

-Looking at the darker side can sound depressing and sad, yet it can prove to one of the most beneficial side effects of this illness.
-Granting the person, problem-solving abilities, they make the depressed person capable to handle the worst scenarios and, in some cases, higher intelligent quotient.
+Looking at the darker side can sound depressing and sad, yet it can prove to be one of the most beneficial side effects of this illness.
+Granting the person, problem-solving abilities, they make the depressed person capable to handle worst scenarios and, in some cases, even a higher intelligent quotient.

 These may take a passive form such as, “I don’t really care if I die” or an active form, such as “Sometimes I feel like jumping off a cliff.”
 Whilst some people blow these statements off as a joke and don’t take them seriously, what they fail to understand is that people suffering from depression take it seriously.